aleph2c/miros/doc/zero_to_one.rst

 The toaster oven spec:

-* The toaster oven will have an oven light, which can be turned on and off.
+* The toaster oven will have an oven light, which can be turned on and off
-* The toaster oven will have a heater, which can be turned on and off.
+* The toaster oven will have a heater, which can be turned off and on
-* It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread.
+* It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread
-* The toaster oven should start in the off state.
+* The toaster oven should start in the off state
-* The toaster can only heat when the door is closed.
+* The toaster can only heat when the door is closed
-* The toaster's light should be off when the door is closed.
+* The toaster's light should be off when the door is closed
 * The toaster should turn on its light when the door is opened
 * A customer should be able to open and close the door of our toaster oven
-* When a customer closes the door, the toaster oven should go back to behaving like it did before.
+* When a customer closes the door, the toaster oven should go back to behaving like it did before
-* :new_spec:`While the toaster oven is in any state the customer should be able to press a buzzer which will get the attention of anyone nearby.`
+* :new_spec:`While the toaster oven is in any state the customer should be able to press a buzzer which will get the attention of anyone nearby`

 **Technical Improvements**